-And of course, the fact that futures are bitcoin only, eliminating access to the large selection of different opportunities in currencies such as Ethereum and Litecoin.
+And, of course, the fact that futures are bitcoin-only eliminates access to the large selection of different opportunities in currencies such as Ethereum and Litecoin.

 Detractors still refer to bitcoin and others as fanciful coins despite the burgeoning rates of approval, and of course, their monster gains.
 Among the reasons for the cynicism is that cryptocurrencies trade on unregulated and frequently international exchanges.

 The fact that Tokyo-based Mt.
 Gox, the greatest cryptocurrency exchange at the moment, lost $450 million worth of clients’ bitcoin and descended into bankruptcy only served to fuel the negative opinion.

 Luckily, there hasn’t been a high-profile exchange collapse since the 2014 Mt.
 Gox hacking.
 Please make no mistake; this doesn’t necessarily mean it can not happen again.